Interactive Components

 Persistent Components

 Not only parameters but also components can be persistent.
-Their persistent parameters are also transferred between different actions or between different presenters.
-We mark persistent components with this annotations for the presenter class.
-For example here we mark components calendar and poll as follows:
+For such a component, its persistent parameters are transferred even between different actions of the presenter or between multiple presenters.
+Persistent components are marked with an annotation in the presenter class.
+For example, we mark the calendar and poll components like this:

 /**